This post last updated on November 6th, 2021

-If you were asked to recognize idols, where would your mind take you?
+If you were asked to identify idols, where would your mind take you?
 American Idol?
 Billy Idol?
-If you’re like me, you may tend to think about carved wooden figures or giant metallic statues, or maybe even the Tower of Babel as an enormous, in your face representation of idolatry.
+If you’re like me, you may tend to think about carved wooden figures or giant metallic statues.
+Or maybe even the Tower of Babel as an enormous, in your face representation of idolatry.

 What are these things in our lives?
 That’s something only you can answer for yourself, but the available idols are endless.
 If you were to make a list of all of the important things in your life, would that yield any clues?